earaujo/metaheuristics/README.md

-# About: Metaheuristics Research Algorithms
+# Metaheuristics Research Algorithms

-Version 0.0.9 // Copyright 2012 Éwerton Assis (earaujoassis at gmail dot com)

-Please refer to the included **LICENCE file** for terms of use.

-Each folder has different purposes:
+Each folder has a different purpose:

 * **eo**: it contains an extension for the *Evolving Objects* (EO) Library, written in C++; that extension is a hybridization module for Genetic
 Algorithms, named In Vitro Fertilization Module (IVFm), or In Vitro Fertilization Genetic Algorithm (IVF-GA).
 That folder also contains an